Guideline objectives:

 All loading doses of Venofer® can be administered as an IV infusion within the clinic setting.
 Further maintenance doses of Venofer® can be administered as a slow bolus injection.

 See Appendix 3 to calculate Venofer® loading and maintenance doses.
-See Appendix 4 to calculate Ferinject® dosing.

-Plasma EPO has a fairly short circulating half-life (approximately 6 to 8 h)19 so patients may require two or three injections a week.
-Longer acting ESAs such as darbepoetin alfa or Continuous EPO Receptor Activator (CERA), are protein based, bearing some structural resemblance to EPO itself.
+Plasma EPO has a fairly short circulating half-life (approximately 6 to 8 h) so patients may require two or three injections a week.
+Longer acting ESAs such as darbepoetin alfa or Continuous EPO Receptor Activator (CERA), are protein-based, bearing some structural resemblance to EPO itself.
 Modifications have been made to the EPO molecule to allow it to have a longer duration of action in vivo.
-Protein-based therapies have a number of disadvantages, notably immunogenicity (pure red cell aplasia caused by antiEPO antibodies), storage and stability (must be stored at temperatures of approximately 4°C), and administration (all currently licensed products are administered intravenously (IV) or subcutaneously (SC)).
-At present, there are no orally active ESAs, although studies into their development are ongoing.
+Protein-based therapies have a number of disadvantages, notably immunogenicity (pure red cell aplasia caused by anti-EPO antibodies), storage and stability (must be stored at temperatures of approximately 4°C), and administration (all currently licensed products are administered via IV or SC routes).

 Correction to normal levels of Hb with ESAs is not usually recommended in people with anaemia of CKD.

-Darbepoetin (Aranesp®)
+Darbepoetin alfa (Aranesp®)

 Methoxy polyethylene glycol-epoetin beta (Mircera®)